hyperhq/docs.hyper.sh-hyper/GettingStarted/deploy_a_sample_app.md

-# Deploy a sample app
+# Deploy a sample container

 Now, let's try to deploy some app.
-In this walk-through we choose [Rocket.chat](https://rocket.chat/), which is an amazing real time web-based chat tool.
-To cimplete the tutorial, you need the following:
+In this walk-through we choose [Rocket.chat](https://rocket.chat/), a popular open realtime webchat tool.
+To complete this tutorial, you need the following:

-- An active account on [Hyper.sh](hyper.sh)
+- An active account in [Hyper_](hyper.sh)
-- Some credits or credit info in your account
+- Some credits or credit card info in your account
-- `hyper` CLI on your laptop, with your credential configured
+- Setup `hyper` CLI on your laptop, configured with the credential

 ### 1. Pull the image

-Rocket.chat requires two Docker imaes: the app itself and MongoDB.
-To pull the images into Hyper_, open a shell session on your computer, and enter
+The first step is to pull the image.
+However, instead of fetching to the laptop, `hyper pull` will download the image to Hyper_ cloud.
+Open your terminal and enter:

-	$ hyper pull rocketchat/rocket.chat mongo
+    $ hyper pull rocketchat/rocket.chat

-It usually takes several seconds for Hyper_ to fetch these images.
+It usually takes several seconds for Hyper_ to fetch a image.
 Once completed, you can see them with:

 	$ hyper images
 	~~TODO~~

 ### 2. Allocate a floating IP

-To allow Internet access on the web container, you need to allocate a floating IP address：
+To enable public Internet access to a container, you need to allocate a floating IP address：

-	$ hyper fip reserve 1
+	$ hyper fip allocate 1
 	211.98.26.201

 ### 3. Create a persistent volume